CorgiMan/datadump/README.md

 # Datadump

 Datadump is a pretty printing tool.
-It prints images, plots, values and instances to the browser.
-This allows for quick prototyping of your application and a more advanced way to debug than the console.
+It prints images, plots, values and instances of structs to the browser.
+Datadump allows for quick prototyping of your application and a more advanced way to debug than the console.

 ## Features
 - print data to browser